-Wharton provides academic coursework for MBA students interested in retail through the Marketing Department and the Operations and Information Management Department.
+Wharton provides academic coursework for MBA students interested in retail through the Marketing Department, the Operations, Information and Decisions Department, and the Management Department.
 Our course work links retail theory to practice, connecting students with world-renowned faculty.
-These courses emphasize the most important principles of retailing, including merchandising, design, operations, pricing, customer behavior, digital marketing and ecommerce.
+These courses emphasize the most important principles of retailing, including merchandising, design, operations, pricing, customer behavior, digital marketing, and e-commerce.

 MBA Retailing Courses